 Kopi Luwak Coffee

 Also considered as the world’s most expensive coffee, Kopi Luwak or civet coffee is specialty coffee.
-Let’s face it; when browsing the web for animal poop coffee beans, Luwak coffee is probably the first hit.
-Oh, and it’s not really cat poop coffee, as civet is more of a raccoon related animal than the actual cat.
-It is, however, very cute (I know, a bit irrelevant).
+Let’s face it; when browsing the web for this type of coffee, Luwak is probably the first hit.
+But it’s not really a cat shit coffee, as a civet is more of a raccoon-related animal than the actual cat.

 What is so special about Kopi Luwak coffee?

 Apart from the fact that it comes from animal poop, this type of coffee comes in extremely limited supply.
 According to Most Expensive Coffee website, the annual production of Luwak coffee is estimated at around 500 to 1000 pounds (250 to 500kg), whereas the average coffee, produced in Brazil reaches 1,8 million tons pounds, which is about 900-million-ton kg.
 That’s why kopi luwak comes with such a hefty price tag.

 The process of production is the most important aspect of this type of coffee.
 Let’s have a look below, how this coffee is created; from coffee cherries to the final product in your bag.